Cochrane-Fountain City School District: Boys Basketball

 In March 2014, the C-FC Pirates made their first ever appearance for state Division 5 Boys basketball tournament at the Kohl Center, in Madison, Wisconsin.
 They lost in the D5 semifinal game 52-54 to would be state champions that season, Thorp.

-In March of 2025, 11 years after their first state appearance, the Boys Basketball team made their second appearance at the Kohl Center in Division 5.
+In March 2025, 11 years after their first state appearance, the Boys Basketball team made their second appearance at the Kohl Center in Division 5.
 Seeded #1 overall entering the tournament, they faced #4 Turtle Lake.
 The Pirates beat the Lakers 66-54, making history winning their first ever game at state for the sport.

 They then faced two-time state champion, Sheboygan Lutheran High School for the Division 5 championship.
 C-FC came out ahead, winning 60-54 and taking home their first gold ball in school history.
 They ended the 2024-2025 season with the program's best record ever, at 28-2.

+Robotics Club

+The robotics team got 2nd place in the 2026 Wisconsin State Championships at Rech Expo in Green Bay on March 8th.